TiloW/SimplePanorama/readme.md

 ## Requirements

-SimplePanorama requires JQuery, it has so far only been tested with version 1.8.3 but it will probably also work with older versions.
+SimplePanorama requires JQuery and Modernizr it has so far only been tested with version 1.8.3 but it will probably also work with older versions.

 ## Setup